Potholes and other road defects can damage your bike or make you fall off it. Here's how to cope with badly surfaced roads.

 Once the front wheel is over the hole or obstacle, the rear wheel will follow.
 You can help it on its way by shifting your weight forward as the front wheel clears the hazard, so there's less weight on the rear.
 Skilled riders can lift the front and rear wheel into the air, one after the other; Google 'bunnyhop'.
 Only attempt this on road if you already know you can do it.

 Change your bike

 The maximum width of tyre will depend on how much room there is under the mudguards, brake callipers, or frame.
 Some race bikes and flat bar road bikes won't accept tyres bigger than 25mm, whereas do-it-all hybrids, cyclo-cross bikes and touring bikes will usually take at least 35mm, and mountain bikes 50mm or more.

 Smaller-wheeled bikes suffer worse on bad roads.
 A pothole that might only jolt a wheel that's 26-inches in diameter or bigger might stop a 16-inch wheel dead.
 And even bumps that can be negotiated will jolt the wheels harder and slow them down more.

 Suspension also improves comfort and bike control over bumps and potholes.
 However, it tends to be designed for the much worse surfaces you find off-road and saps pedalling efficiency on it.
 The most efficient suspension around town is a fat, slick tyre such as Schwalbe's Big Apple.

 If the pothole or other road defect damages you or your bike, you can make a claim against the local council.
-This is easiest if you're a member of a cycling organisation that offers legal support and assistance, such as British Cycling, CTC or the London Cycling Campaign.
+This is easiest if you're a member of a cycling organisation that offers legal support and assistance, such as British Cycling, Cycling UK, or the London Cycling Campaign.
 If you're not, see newsstand cycling magazines to find details of solicitors who specialise in claims for cyclists.